 Oriska is a tiny city located in the state of North Dakota.
 With a population of 108 people and just one neighborhood, Oriska is the 123rd largest community in North Dakota.

-Because occupations involving physical labor dominate the local economy, Oriska is generally considered to be a blue-collar town.
-45.19% of the Oriska workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Oriska, you'll notice that it is more blue-collar than most other communities in America.
+45.19% of Oriska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oriska is a city of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Oriska who work in healthcare (22.12%), teaching (13.46%), and healthcare suport services (5.77%).

-Oriska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Oriska doesn't have a public transportation system that people use for their commute.

 The per capita income in Oriska in 2022 was $29,471, which is low income relative to North Dakota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,884 for a family of four.
 However, Oriska contains both very wealthy and poor people as well.